tim1014/MoeBBRplus-5.x/README.md

 <br/>

 ## patch & build bbrplus kernel youself
-(or you can use releases compiled by me in "Releases" section)
+You can use releases compiled by me in "Releases" section (Debian Only)
 <br/>
 ***(build requirement to GCC is >= 4.9, so GCC upgrade is needed if use CentOS 7.x as builder)***
 <br/>